kikipet/HALO/meeting-7-14-19.md

 ## TODO

 There should be a file called `test-sensors.py`.
-This is where I was messing around with code, and now you will too.
+This is where I was messing around with code, but to make life hopefully easier, I've split up the code for each sensor.

+**Note:** Whenever you connect/disconnect sensors, turn the Pi off first.

 ### Temperature Sensor (DS18B20)